kunalgarglibra/Personality-Prediction-Project/README.md

-# PersonaNet: Unveiling Personality Insights from Online Interactions
+# PersonaWeb: Unveiling Personality Insights from Online Interactions

 *Leveraging Deep Learning to Predict Personality Traits using Facebook Posts and Tweets*